 Meeting increasingly high standards and targets within retail environments to improve revenue and customer experience would be a challenge for any employer.
-The fact that the majority of our workforce consists of Companions and creates additional layers of challenge around attendance, work ethic, motivation, skill gaps, confidence, responsibility and the encouragement required from our business leads to nurture and train.
+The fact that the majority of our workforce consists of Companions creates additional layers of challenge around attendance, work ethic, motivation, skill gaps, confidence, responsibility and the encouragement required from our business leads to nurture and train.

 There will be a focus on training and development for all, along with maintaining solid business plans.
-These will accommodate the needs of our customers in a changing market e.g. online sales, ease of visiting us, reinforcing our unique selling point (USP).
+These will accommodate the needs of our customers in a changing market, e.g., online sales, ease of visiting us, reinforcing our Unique Selling Point (USP).

-Fluctuating charity market
+Competitive charity market

 We face an increasingly competitive charity retail market.
 This heightens the threat from fluctuations in customer spending at a time when economic confidence is low and our ambition is to significantly increase our business revenues.
+Competition from online platforms, where people can sell their own unwanted goods, rather than donate, is also a factor.